bsturgis0/raiden-agent/README.md

 3. Select an AI model from the sidebar.
 4. Interact with Raiden+ by typing your queries or uploading files.
 5. Confirm sensitive actions via the confirmation modal.
+6. Use tools like YouTube search to preview videos or Python REPL for dynamic computations.

 ---